Automotive Casting Multi-Position Screwdriving & Marking System

 Overview: This system was designed and manufactured in order to give the customer the ability to rectify assembled parts and also perform low volume production.

-The assembly is a single casting which has 20 screws that secure 9 cam caps in place.
+The assembly is a single casting that has 20 screws that secure 9 cam caps in place.
 The screws are a self-tapping style known as ‘Taptight’.
-Further assembly operations are to insert 2 hollow dowel pins into the casting.
+Further automatic assembly operations are to insert 2 hollow dowel pins into the casting.
 After a successful assembly process, fitted parts are marked with identification to ensure that when these parts are removed they can be refitted in the correct configuration.

 - Two off 2-axis servo drive systems